A few questions to ask yourselves when choosing a nursery from my experience as a daycare Manager and a parent are-

 - Can you see children’s work displayed and not the staff’s perfect artwork on the wall?

 - How are the children interacting with each other are they encouraged to achieve their milestones, and do the staff go above & beyond to achieve this?

-How do the children act within the nursery, are they happy? are they engaged?
+How do the children act within the nursery?
+Are they happy?
+Are they engaged?
 Are the staff encouraging conversation and not just sitting quietly next to the children?
 What are the ratios in the room?
 Is it the same staff daily caring for my child?
 What does my child’s keyworker do differently from any other staff in the room?

-Are the staff happy, relaxed, well presented, confident and is the environment calm?
+Are the staff happy, relaxed, well presented, and confident, and is the environment calm?
 What are the qualifications of the staff and how much experience do they have?
 Ask if they’re trained in Paediatric First Aid to give your child medicines, inhalers, etc what are the usual illnesses when first starting a nursery and your policies around them?

 Top Tips 6 – 10